 • Transactions that involve substantial payment towards goodwill, brand equity, or intellectual property.

 • Significant labour problems and their proposed solutions.
 Any significant development in Human Resources / Industrial Relations front like signing of wage agreement, implementation of Voluntary Retirement Scheme etc.

-• Sale of material nature of investments, assets, which is not in normal course of business.
+• Sale of investments, subsidiaries, assets which are material in nature and not in normal course of business.

 • Quarterly details of foreign exchange exposures and the steps taken by management to limit the risks of adverse exchange rate movement, if material.

 • Non-compliance of any regulatory, statutory or listing requirements and shareholders service such as non-payment of dividend, delay in share transfer etc.